sabari2018/PDL_2020-2021_GR5/README.md

 ### Tools to evaluate our extractors
 Develop new tools which allow us to evaluate the quality and the performance of our extractors.
+Develop a tool which allow us to evaluate the best extractor between HTML and WikiText

 ### Getting started
 Make the project easy to use by anyone thanks to a complete and functional dataset and a clear documentation to launch it.